woojiahao/tp/docs/DeveloperGuide.md

 UniCa$h stores any persistent data as local [JSON files](https://www.json.org/json-en.html), located in the same folder where the JAR file is run.

-The following are the files that are created and stored:
+The following are the files that are created:

 - `config.json`
 - `preferences.json`
 - `data/unicash.json`

-JSON (de)serialization uses the [Jackson](https://github.com/FasterXML/jackson) library and relies on adapted models similar to the [Data Transfer Object pattern.](https://www.baeldung.com/java-dto-pattern)
+[Jackson](https://github.com/FasterXML/jackson) is used for JSON (de)serialization and it relies on adapted models similar to the [Data Transfer Object pattern.](https://www.baeldung.com/java-dto-pattern)

 #### Malformed JSONs

 <div class="callout callout-important" markdown="span" style="margin-bottom: 20px;">
+If a JSON file is malformed, the contents will not be loaded and a log message will be printed.
+<br><br>
-If a JSON file is malformed, the contents will not be loaded and an error will be logged.
-However, no proactive measures are applied to rectify the issue such as automatically deleting the file or fixing the error as we did not want to make assumptions on the intended action to take when encountering a malformed file.
+However, no proactive measures are applied to rectify the issue such as automatically deleting the file or fixing the error to avoid prescribing a fixed approach to resolving malformed JSONs.
 </div>

-While we do not make assumptions about the intended action when encountering a malformed JSON file, most JSON files will be overwritten at some point, so the malformed JSON should be overwritten with proper JSON.
+While we do not make assumptions about the intended action when encountering a malformed JSON file, most JSON files will be overwritten at some point, so the malformed JSON should eventually be overwritten with proper JSON.

 For `data/unicash.json`, this occurs when adding, editing, or deleting the transaction list or updating the budget.

-For `config.json` and `preferences.json`, this occurs in `MainApp#initConfig` and `MainApp#initPrefs`.
+For `config.json` and `preferences.json`, this occurs in the `MainApp#initConfig` and `MainApp#initPrefs` methods.

 ### Continuous Integration (CI)